yi-fan-wang/yi-fan-wang.github.io/_pages/about.md

 - Searching for primordial black hole dark matter signals in gravitational wave
 - Testing general relativity with detected gravitational-wave events, and searching for exotic signals beyond general relativity
 - Building waveform templates of gravitational wave from eccentric compact binary coalescence

+### To desipher my name

+My name consists of three Chinese characters (Wang and Yi and Fan).
+Moreover, Chinese family name comes first (for me, Wang), follwed by the given name (Yi Fan).
+Therefore, in China, people would call me Wang Yi Fan (王一帆), which literally means "one sail" and metaphorically means a voyage.